 Covering up against mosquitoes is a must too.
-Dengue fever is present on Phuket, so making sure you all cover-up, burning coils and using insect repellent is definitely the way to go.
+Dengue fever is present in Phuket, so making sure you all cover up, burning coils and using insect repellent is definitely the way to go.

 The best time to travel is in the (relatively) cooler months of the dry season – November to February.
 This is also the high season when loads of people go to Thailand as a whole, so accommodation will be more pricey at these times.

 Prams and pushchairs aren’t a great idea, so you might want to carry smaller children in a sling.